Snegir

 Three Minutes of Silence (Снегирь) is a 2023 Russian coming-of-age disaster film written and directed by Boris Khlebnikov, created by the CTB Film Company with the support of the Ministry of Culture of the Russian Federation, a free adaptation of Georgi Vladimov's novel Three Minutes of Silence.

 Starring Makar Khlebnikov and Oleg Savostyuk as student sailors, with Aleksandr Robak and Timofey Tribuntsev about a battered seiner called "Bullfinch" and the trials that befell the crew of a fishing trawler.

 It was theatrically released in Russia on June 8, 2023, by Cinema Atmosphere.

 Plot

 A well-worn fishing ship called "Bullfinch" plows the sea in search of a rich catch of fish.
-The team was diverse, but all with character, persistent and purposeful, driven by the desire to work and get at least some penny for their hard work.
+The team on the fishing ship was diverse hoping to get paid for their hard work.
 And at home, most of them are expected by relatives and loved ones.

 But this time, two video bloggers wormed their way to the sailors - Nikita and Maxim.
 The guys went for sea romance, but the reality was not what they imagined: terrible pitching, piercing wind, icy cold, unbearable fishy smell and a harsh crew.

 Suddenly, a severe storm hits a fishing seiner, and people find themselves in a deplorable situation.
 But, perhaps, someone is even worse than these heroes, and urgent help is needed.